 More and more people are identifying the signs of child abuse, which has lead to a huge increase in the number of calls we receive.
 It's an opportunity we can't miss to help protect more children across the UK from abuse.

-Names have been changed to protect identity.
-Photographs have been posed by models.
+Names have been changed to protect identities.
+Any photographs are posed by models.